martinmiglio/Anonymous-Postboard/README.md

   - **API Gateway**: API Gateway is used to create the HTTP API for the post board.
 It is used to call the Lambda functions and to serve the web application.
 HTTP API is used instead of REST API because it is cheaper and traffic will be low.
 This API Gateway is configured to use a custom domain name: [api.postboard.martinmiglio.dev](https://api.postboard.martinmiglio.dev).
 This domain is configured to use TLS with RSA 2048-bit key to allow for in-flight data to be encrypted.
 The AWS API Gateway with a custom domain also provides load balancing with minimal configuration.

 - Web Application
-  - **Github Pages**: Github Pages is used to host the web application.
-This is a static, hosted website.
+  - **Vercel**: Vercel is used to host the web application.
   - **NextJS**: NextJS is used to create the web application to interact with the API Gateway.
-It is used to create the static website that is hosted on Github Pages.

 ## Resources